Moche culture: Ceramics

 At least 500 Moche ceramics have sexual themes.
 The most frequently depicted act is anal sex, with scenes of vaginal penetration being very rare.
 Most pairs are heterosexual, with carefully carved genitalia to show that the anus, rather than the vagina, is being penetrated.
 Often an infant is depicted breastfeeding while the couple has sex.
 Fellatio is sometimes represented, but cunnilingus is absent.
 Some depict male skeletons masturbating, or being masturbated by living women.

 Because irrigation was the source of wealth and foundation of the empire, the Moche culture emphasized the importance of circulation and flow.
 Expanding upon this, Moche artwork frequently depicted the passage of fluids, particularly life fluids through vulnerable human orifices.
 There are countless images of defeated warriors losing life fluids through their nose, or helpless victims getting their eyes torn out by birds or captors.
-Images of captive sex-slaves with gaping orifices and leaking fluids portray extreme exposure, humiliation, and a loss of power.

 The coloration of Moche pottery is often simple, with yellowish cream and rich red used almost exclusively on elite pieces.
 White and black are rarely used.
 The Moche are known for their portraiture pottery.
 The pottery portraits created by the Moche appear to represent actual individuals.
 Many of the portraits are of individuals with physical disfigurements or genetic defects.
+Some pottery represented animals, such as a pot with foxes running up a spiral ramp.
+The foxes are flat paintings, but the rungs of the spiral ramp are made of small, three-dimensional sculpted snails.

 The realistic detail in Moche ceramics may have helped them serve as didactic models.
 Older generations could pass down general knowledge about reciprocity and embodiment to younger generations through such portrayals.
 The sex pots could teach about procreation, sexual pleasure, cultural and social norms, a sort of immortality, the transfer of life and souls, transformation, and the relationship between the two cyclical views of nature and life.